Back to Stories

 For most of his adult life, Mangelsen has used beautiful wildlife and landscape shots—meticulously attained and with a lot of luck thrown in—to call public attention to the rapid ongoing loss of species and the wild places they inhabit.
 Every spring for several years he and Goodall have rendezvoused at the Mangelsen cabin along the Platte River to take in the migration of sandhill cranes and they've been joined some springs by rock musician-conservationist Dave Matthews.

-Right now, the retrospective exhibition: Thomas D. Mangelsen: A Life in the Wild is on display at the National Museum of Wildlife Art in Jackson Hole through May 5, 2019, part of a 15-venue national tour that will also reach the Museum of the Rockies in Bozeman in autumn 2021 and the Buffalo Bill Center of the West in Cody in the summer of 2022.
+A retrospective exhibition: Thomas D. Mangelsen: A Life in the Wild visited the National Museum of Wildlife Art in Jackson Hole in 20019, part of a 15-venue national tour that will also reach the Museum of the Rockies in Bozeman in autumn 2021 and the Buffalo Bill Center of the West in Cody in the summer of 2022.

 From the redwood forests to the High Arctic where he took award-winning photographs of polar bears—touted as historically-important visions drawing attention to climate change—to African megafauna, tigers in India, the sandhill crane migration along the Platte River and, of course, to numerous nature portraits made in Greater Yellowstone, Mangelsen’s pictures, displayed large, are serious wake-up calls that do not dampen our spirt but inspire.